-- Scroll percentage will cause the form to display once the visitor has scrolled down X% of the page.
+Scroll percentage will cause the form to display once the visitor has scrolled a set percentage down the page.

-- Timing will cause the form to display once the visitor has been on the page for X number of seconds.
+Timing will cause the form to display once the visitor has been on the page for a set number of seconds.

 3. Check the devices on which you have your form enabled

 This option is also located in the same modal as the above settings:

 You can choose to show your form on All Devices, Mobile Devices only, or Desktop only.
 Make sure you have this set correctly based on the device you're testing it on.